Treating and Rejuvenating Lips

 There are various factors that lead to lip alteration, which in turn requires a variety of lip treatments.
 These treatments include the following:

-• A surgical lip-lift procedure to restore an upper lip extension that has been affected by age and the pull of the neighboring sagging jowls and neck.
-This should be done under local anesthesia.
-Avoid performing lip augmentation, as this can make the condition worse.
+• A specialized surgical lip-lift procedure intended to restore upper lip extensions that have been affected through natural aging, exaggerated by the pulling force from sagging jowls and neck skin tissue.
+This exact process should be done while patient is under local anesthesia.
+Avoid performing lip augmentation at the same time, as this can make the condition worse.
 [19]

 • Perioral rejuvenation using carboxytherapy, skin needling, mesotherapy, and PRP.
 [6]